Maha-I-Hendawy/PHP-BlogApp/README.md

       reset password
 User can create a post.
 User can upload images to a post
-User can read all post.
+User can read all posts.
 User can read a post.
 User can update a post.
 User can delete a post.